gazbert/bxbot/README.md

 * The `emergencyStopCurrency` value must be set to prevent catastrophic loss on the exchange.
   This is normally the currency you intend to hold a long position in.
 It should be set to the currency short code for the wallet, e.g. BTC, LTC, USD.
-This value can be case sensitive for some exchanges - check the Exchange Adapter documentation.
+This value can be case-sensitive for some exchanges - check the Exchange Adapter documentation.

 * The `emergencyStopBalance` value must be set to prevent catastrophic loss on the exchange.